giacomocavalieri/squirrel/README.md

   project's `src` directory.
 - Each `sql` directory will be turned into a single Gleam module containing a function for each `*.sql` file inside it.
-The generated Gleam module is going to be located in the same directory as the corresponding `sql` directory and it's name is `sql.gleam`.
+The generated Gleam module is going to be located in the same directory as the corresponding `sql` directory.
+It will be named based on its parent directory, giving it the name `<parent_directory>_sql.gleam`.
 - Each `*.sql` file _must contain a single SQL query._ And the name of the file is going to be the name of the corresponding Gleam function to run that query.